Luxembourg

 Intellectual property (IP) regime

-The law enacting the new IP regime was approved by the Luxembourg Parliament on 22 March 2018.
+The law enacting the new IP regime (article 50ter of the LITL) was approved by the Luxembourg Parliament on 22 March 2018.
 The new IP measures entered into force as of 1 January 2018.

-Under the new regime, eligible net income from qualifying IP assets benefits from an 80% exemption from income taxes.
-Consequently, a corporate taxpayer based in Luxembourg City with eligible net income will be taxed on such income at an overall (i.e. corporate income taxes plus municipal business tax) effective tax rate of 5.202% in the 2018 tax year.
+Under this regime, eligible net income from qualifying IP assets benefits from an 80% exemption from income taxes.
+Consequently, a corporate taxpayer based in Luxembourg City with eligible net income will be taxed on such income at an overall (i.e. corporate income taxes plus municipal business tax) effective tax rate of 4.988% in the 2023 tax year.
 IP assets qualifying for the new regime also benefit from a full exemption from Luxembourg’s NWT.

-The levels of these exemptions are consistent with those given under the previous regime.
+The levels of these exemptions are consistent with those given under the previous regime (article 50bis of the LITL repealed effective on 1 July 2016 for CIT and municipal business tax purposes and 1 January 2017 for NWT purposes).
 However, the scope of the new regime, and the way in which income that is to benefit from the exemption is to be computed, are both markedly different.
 The ‘nexus approach’ focuses on establishing a direct connection between expenditures, the IP assets, and the income that can benefit from the beneficial regime.

 In applying the new regime, each IP asset must be looked at separately, and income and expenditure linked to each asset thus needs to be identified.
 The only exception to this approach is when a closely linked family of products or services are involved, and it would be so complex as to make it impossible to adopt an asset-by-asset approach.